khakhalin/notes/05_Ensembles.md

 For multi-class classification, either create lots of binary classifiers (each class against all others), or encode each class as a superposition of several binary "features" that may be present or absent (say, bunnies are cute and jumpy, cats are cute but not jumpy; crickets are jumpy but not cute etc.), then use AdaBoost to identify the presence of features ([ref](https://engineering.purdue.edu/kak/Tutorials/AdaBoost.pdf)).

-In many ways, AdaBoost goes against the conventional basis for classification: it doesn't try to build a good classifier (but instead uses a lot of crappy ones); it does not try to identify important variables, or isolate important features using dimentionality reduction (instead, thrives in this multi-var space).
+In many ways, AdaBoost goes against the conventional wisdom for classification: it doesn't try to build a good classifier (but instead uses a lot of crappy ones); it does not try to identify important variables, or isolate important features using dimentionality reduction (instead, it thrives in this high-D multi-variable space).

 Refs: [Akash Desarda](https://towardsdatascience.com/understanding-adaboost-2f94f22d5bfe); [wiki](https://en.wikipedia.org/wiki/AdaBoost); [Tommi Jaakkola](http://people.csail.mit.edu/dsontag/courses/ml12/slides/lecture13.pdf) lecture note; [Explaining AdaBoost](http://rob.schapire.net/papers/explaining-adaboost.pdf) by Robert Schapire; [YouTube video by StatQuest](https://www.youtube.com/watch?v=LsK-xG1cLYA) (good); [Slides by Avinash Kak, Purdue](https://engineering.purdue.edu/kak/Tutorials/AdaBoost.pdf) (very good).

 # Gradient Boosting

-**Gradient Boosting Machine**, or **GBM**.
-Work in problems where the output is numerical rather than categorical, and each decision tree outputs two values (levels) for its split.
-Later outputs of all trees are summed together, producing the output of the ensemble.
-These splits with 2 outputs are called **regression trees**, or, in this case, more specifically, **regression tree stumps** (as each of them is just 1 split).

-TODO: LOOK UP regression tree stumps #todo
+**Gradient Boosting Machines**, or **GBM**, work in problems where the output is numerical rather than categorical.
+GB recursively approximates Y as a series of models {F_k], with each next model F_k  improved over the previous one: F_k = F_k-1 + f_k(x), where f_k() is some sort of weak learner.
+The basic algorithm, therefore, is at each step to iteratively approximate the difference between Y and the previous best model F_k (aka the residual) with a new function f_k(x).

+In practice, the most popular type of weak learners f() for GB is a **regression tree**, or more precisely a **regression tree stump**: the simplest decision tree that consists of one basic split over one variable (one coordinate of X), and procudses two different values (levels) on each side of this split.
+Once the fitting procedure is over, all regression tree stumps are summed together, to produce the final output of the ensemble.

-In this case, instead of assigning higher weights to misclassified elements (as there are no misclassified elements, there are only greater and smaller errors), we introduce a differentiable loss function (usually L2, if there are no outliers, or L1 if there are some).
-Then, we assign higher weights to elements that have most effect on this loss function, in terms of its gradient in respect to small changes in this element's value. _Is it true?_
+To find the best split (best model improvement) at each step, we need to first introduce a smooth differentiable loss function (usually L2, provided that there are no outliers, or L1 if outliers are common).
+GB then performs a stepwise gradient descent to minimize this loss function.
+Depending on the function, descent can be performed in several different ways:

-Essentially, with GB we are performing gradient descent on this multi-parameter function, defined by all the splits. _What does it mean?_ #todo
+* One, is to use f(x) to fit Y-F_k: a vector of differences between each y_i and its beast current estimation F_k(x_i), as described above.
+This leads to minimzation of L2.
+* Another approach is to fit sign(Y-F_k): some sort of Manhattan-style normalized direction towards the gradient.
+This leads to minimization of L1.

+Often, each impovement f_k() also isn't applied in full, but is multiplied by a coefficient η < 1 (typically 0.5 to 1.0), called the **learning rate**.
+This smoothens the descent.

+The first (or rather, 0th) optimization step is to calculate the mean of all data (for L2 loss), or its median (for L1).

-As a greedy algorithm, GB is prone to overfitting, but can be **regularized**.
-For example, stochastic GB only considers part of the data for each decision tree (kinda like bagging?).
-Unlike, for example, random forests requires hyperparameter tuning.
+As GB is a greedy algorithm, it is prone to overfitting, and so requires **hyperparameter tuning** of the maximal number of stages M, and learning rate η.
+GB can also be **regularized**: for example, stochastic GB only considers a part of the data for each decision tree (kinda like in bagging).
+It is also possible to use GB with custom loss functions: for example, one can put more weight in false-positives compared to false-negatives, or ther other way around.

-Can (and often should) be used with custom loss functions: for example, weighing false-positives and false-negatives (undershoots and overshoots) very differently.

 **References:**
 * [How to explain gradient boosting](https://explained.ai/gradient-boosting/index.html), Parr, Howard.
-That's a good one.
+Very good description!
 * [Custom loss functions for Gradient Boosting](https://towardsdatascience.com/custom-loss-functions-for-gradient-boosting-f79c1b40466d), Prince Grover, 2018
 * https://statweb.stanford.edu/~jhf/ftp/trebst.pdf - a technical paper about GB
 * A bunch of confusing explanations that I either didn't like, or that explain boosting in general rather than gradient boosting specifically: